 1 Year Material and Workmanship

 Skateboard simple, yet easy to ride and user friendly at any skill level.
-With RFID keyless start-up, simply step on and drive away.
+With RFID keyless start-up, simply step on and ride.

 Stator is a self balancing electric vehicle designed to simplify personal transportation.
 High output lithium batteries power an efficient 1000W geared motor for extreme off-the-line torque, and speeds up to 25 mph with a 20-mile range.
 Rear wheel regenerative braking is paired with a front-wheel hydraulic disc brake.